kenparker/EJB3Demos/Sample-Demos/EJB-Accessing-Beans-Demo/README.md

 Accessing Session Beans Demos
 =============================

+Accessing Beans from a Servlet, demos:
 1. Bean with no-interface View
 2. Bean with @Local, @LocalBean and @Remote Annotations
 3. Bean with @Stateful, no-interface

+Accessing Beans from a Web service (JAX-RS):
+1. Bean with no-interface View

 ## Demo 1: no-interface View